Photo Credit to Bobby Bishop

 - Mentor Development Program

-- The purpose of this program is leadership development.
+- The purpose of this program is to grow leaders, but also young men and women who love Christ.
 Students who are in this program have either shown good leadership skills in our programs or have a desire to learn more.
 We take our students through our curriculum step by step giving them a more in depth understanding of "THE DISC" during a 6 week lecture format.
 We give them opportunities to apply the curriculum through different challenges and response scenarios.
+We also take this time to challenge each of the students spiritually as we connect the values in THE DISC with their Biblical background.
 Once they have passed through the teaching portion they are given opportunities locally, nationally, and internationally to apply what they have learned.

 Timeline of events!